awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-shut-down.md

 When you are not using Data Wrangler, it is important to shut down the instance on which it runs to avoid incurring additional fees\.

-To avoid loosing work, save your data flow before shutting Data Wrangler down\.
+To avoid losing work, save your data flow before shutting Data Wrangler down\.
 To save your data flow in Studio, select **File** and then select **Save Data Wrangler Flow**\.
 Note that Data Wrangler automatically saves your data flow every 60 seconds\.

 **To shut down the Data Wrangler instance in Studio:**